godot-escoria/escoria-demo-game/README.md

 Because of maintainability issues and to make the framework easier for new developers and bring it closer to Godot's standards, the framework was completely rewritten and optimized.

-## Roadmap

-Escoria's development is organized using Github [issues](https://github.com/godotengine/escoria/issues).
-Take a look, what's planned for the next version.

 ## Authors

 In alphabetical order: